ernacktob/asyncio/README.md

 *  `MAX_POLLFDS` (fdevents.c): Controls maximum number of file descriptors handled at once by `poll()`.
 The default is set to 10000.
 *  `MAX_DEADLINES` (timevents.c): Controls maximum number of deadlines that can be handled by the timevents module.
 Defaults to 10000.
 *  `MALLOC_IS_THREAD_SAFE` (safe_malloc.c): If defined, assumes the standard C library implementation for `malloc()` is thread-safe.
 Defined by default in Makefile.
 The `safe_malloc` macro will expand to `malloc` or to `malloc_locked`, which is a wrapper around `malloc` that uses a mutex before the call.
+*  `DEBUG` (logging.c): If defined, detailed debugging information will be displayed with the `ASYNCIO_DEBUG_*` macros.
+These macros have not been used throughout the whole library due to the clutter they create in the code.
+They mostly show up in the threadpool code, used during initial debugging stages.
+Note that the debug macros will affect timing, and certain bugs may be triggered or hidden by using these macros.
+This is disabled by default.